SOJAAG/DSAIRPFeb25/session_06.md

  A tuple is a sequence of comma separated values that can contain elements of different types.
 Tuple is immutable. eg: my_tuple= (1,2,3).

 ### Range
- The range()function is a common approach for implementing counting in aforloop.
+ The range() function is a common approach for implementing counting in a for loop.
- A range()function generates a sequence of integers between the two numbers given a step size.
+ A range() function generates a sequence of integers between the two numbers given a step size.
  eg:  range(end) = range(3)
  range(start, end)= range(3,7)
  range(start, end, step)= range(3,10,2)